Navaratri: Day 5 – Skandamata

-Skandamata, the goddess worshipped on Panchami (fifth day), is the mother of Skanda (or Kartikeya).
-The white colour is symbolic of the transforming strength of a mother when her child is confronted with danger.
+Skandamata, the goddess worshipped on Panchami (fifth day), is the mother of God Skanda (or Kartikeya).
+The green colour is symbolic of the transforming strength of a mother when her child is confronted with danger.
 She is depicted riding a ferocious lion, having four arms, and holding her baby.

 Day 6 – Katyayani

-Born to sage Katyayana, she is an incarnation of Durga and is shown to exhibit courage which is symbolized by the colour red.
+Born to sage Katyayana, she is an incarnation of Goddess Durga which killed the buffalo-demon, Mahisaura and is shown to exhibit courage which is symbolized by the colour red.
 Known as the warrior goddess, she is considered one of the most violent forms of Devi.
-In this avatar, Katyayani rides a lion and has four hands.
-She is a form of Parvati, Mahalakshmi, Mahasaraswati.
-She is celebrated on Shashtami (sixth day).
+In this avatar, Goddess Katyayani rides a lion and has four hands.
+She is celebrated on Shashti (sixth day).
 In eastern India, Maha Shashti is observed on this day and starting of shardiya Durga Puja.

-Day 7 – Kaalaratri
+Day 7 – Kalaratri

-Considered the most ferocious form of Goddess Durga, Kalaratri is revered on Saptami.
-It is believed that Parvati removed her pale skin to kill the demons Sumbha and Nisumbha.
+Considered the most ferocious form of Goddess Durga, Kalaratri is revered on saptami.
+It is believed that Goddess Parvati removed her pale skin to kill the asuras Shumbha and Nishumbha.
 The colour of the day is royal blue.
-The Goddess appears in a red-coloured attire or tiger skin with a lot of rage in her fiery eyes, her skin turns dark.
-The red colour portrays prayer and assures the devotees that the Goddess will protect them from harm.
-She is celebrated on Saptami (seventh day).
-In eastern India, Maha Saptami is observed on this day and Bodhon of shardiya Durga Puja.
+The goddess is depicted in a red-coloured attire or tiger skin with enraged and fiery eyes and dark skin.
+The red colour is believed to represent prayer and assurance of the goddess's protection to the devotees from harm.

 Day 8 – Mahagauri

 Mahagauri symbolizes intelligence and peace.
-It is believed when Kaalaratri took a bath in the Ganga river, she gained a warmer complexion.
+It is believed when Goddess Kaalaratri took a bath in the Ganga river, she gained a warmer complexion.
 The colour associated with this day is pink which depicts optimism.
 She is celebrated on Ashtami (eighth day).
-In eastern India, Maha Astami is observed on this day and starting with pushpanjali, kumari puja etc. It's a very important tithi and considered as birth day of Mahishasura mardini rupa of Chandi.
+In eastern India, Maha Astami is observed on this day and starting with pushpanjali, kumari puja etc. It is a very important tithi and considered as the birthday of Mahishasura mardini rupa of Chandi.